As an Amazon seller, it’s a competitive market out there.

-But more often than not, both tools are mostly used in the research phase.
+But more often than not, both tools are primarily used in the research phase.

-Well, when you’re deciding if you’re going to sell a product on Amazon, there’s a number of key things you need to consider.
+Well, when you’re deciding if you’re going to sell a product on Amazon, there are several vital things you need to consider.

 In their own ways, Jungle Scout and Keepa provide the answers to these questions, which is why they’re such valued tools within the Amazon seller community.